 The Chinese makes an appearance in "Black Starlet" (Omni Pictures, 1974).
 See the Historic L.A.
 Theatres in Movies post about the film for a screenshot.

-The facade shows up during a premiere turned riot in "The Day of the Locust" (Paramount, 1975) but the shooting was actually done on a set rather than at the theatre.
-Thanks to the site Films in Films for the screenshot.
-The film actually does go inside a real theatre when they visit the Fox Ritz on Wilshire Blvd. when they're supposedly going to the movies in Glendale.
+The facade shows up during a premiere turned riot at the end of "The Day of the Locust" (Paramount, 1975) but the shooting was done on a set rather than at the theatre.
 See the Historic L.A.
-Theatres in Movies post for shots from that scene.
+Theatres in Movies post for five more images of the backlot version of the Chinese plus ten shots from a scene done at the Fox Ritz when William Atherton, Karen Black and Bo Hopkins go to the movies earlier.

 One of the dragons gets a quick cameo during a musical number in "The First Nudie Musical" (Paramount, 1976).
 The book, music, and lyrics for the movie are by Bruce Kimmel.
 See the Historic L.A.
 Theatres in Movies post for sixteen more shots from the film including more views of Hollywood marquees and a look at the lobby of the Fox Venice.